Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Design of Learner and Reasoner

-The samples are \textit{converted} from \textit{counterexamples}.
-As shown in Fig. \ref{arc}, the counterexample provided by the teacher is essential in the learning loop, since it offers the learner information about why the current hypothesis is incorrect and how to improve it.
+The positive and negative samples in our framework are \textit{converted} from \textit{counterexamples}.
+As in Fig. \ref{arc}, the counterexample provided by the teacher is essential in the learning loop, since it offers the learner information about why the current hypothesis is incorrect and how to improve it.
 Here we formally define the term ``counterexample''.